-Vík i Myrdal is a small village on the island’s southern coast, only nine miles (15 kilometers) away from the cave.
+Vik i Myrdal is a small village on the island's southern coast, approximately nine miles (15 kilometers) from the cave.
 This village is best known for its black sand beaches, some of the most beautiful in the land of fire and ice.

 Vík is a popular tourist destination, and visitors come from around the world to experience its unique natural beauty.
 In recent years, the village has become increasingly popular with filmmakers and photographers, who come to capture its stunning landscapes.

 It is also the ideal pit stop for tours on the South Coast because of its excellent amenities, shops, and hotels.
 Travelers have a great selection of accommodations, from Vik Cottages, Vik Apartments, and Hotel Vik i Myrdal.